bholmesdev/bholmesdev/src/blog/a-neat-diy-solution-to-animating-on-scroll-for-any-framework.md

 So before you protest that you could have gotten your favorite animate-on-scroll library working in the time it took to read this article...
 I get it.
 But I would say taking this feature as a fun little challenge to build out yourself is super helpful for understanding how to make sleek, efficient DOM listeners.
 It also means you will have one less dependency to worry about in your package, so no breaking changes and a lot of flexibility for adding new features!

 To see this solution in action, it is used all over the place on our Georgia Tech club's homepage: Golden Swarm Games.
-Visit the site https://gsg.surge.sh or [the repo](https://github.com/Holben888/gsg-site) to see how our scroll animations work under the hood.
+[Visit the site](https://gsg.surge.sh) or [the repo](https://github.com/Holben888/gsg-site) to see how our scroll animations work under the hood.

-## Thanks for reading! 😊

-I'm a frontend webdev-in-training always tinkering with something.
-I try to post regularly here, so drop a follow if you enjoyed!

-Also check out my [Twitter](https://twitter.com/BHolmesDev) to see what I am up to :)